honeynet/capture-hpc/capture-server/Readme.txt

 * safe.log - safe.log contains the list of uris that have been visited and are deemed benign.
 * progress.log - progress.log contains information about which URIs are currently being visited or have been visited.
 If an error occurs during visitation of URI, it will be logged in this log file as well.
 The server will attempt to visit a URI 5 times before it gives up.
 Once this occurs, an error is logged in the error.log
-* error.log - error.log contains information about URIs that could not be visited (ie failed 5 times) as well as information when the communication between client/server fails.
+* error.log - error.log contains information about URIs that could not be visited.
+* stats.log - contains information about the performance of the capture system (ie how many URLs are visited, how many reverts took place, how long does a revert take on avg, etc.) This can be used to fine tune capture and select the appropriate hardware for the capture system.
 * malicious.log - malicious.log contains the list of uris that have been visited and are deemed malicious.
 * server_timestamp.log - server_timestamp.log (e.g. http%3A%2F%2Fwww.google.com_20070101_180000.log) is created for each URI that is deemed malcious.
 It contains a list of the state changes that occured.
 * server_timestamp.zip - this is the file that contains the files that have been modified or deleted off the client machine during the interaction with a malicious servers.
 It also contains (if enabled) the network dump recorded on the machine.